 It is a wonderful beach with beautiful sand and is generally not very busy, even in the summer.
 It is the best beach in Fuerteventura I think.

-There a few webcams in El Cotillo showing the beaches/sea so you can see the state of the waves etc.
+There a few webcams in El Cotillo showing the beaches and the sea so you can see the state of the waves etc.

 The Old Harbour Beach is used occasionally and mainly by locals.
 It is quite popular in August, particularly during the fiesta.
 On the first Sunday of the fiesta this is where the Virgin is transported from.